-Figure 47 Percentage of county residents experiencing poverty, by age

-Figure 48 Percentage of county residents experiencing poverty by education level

-Figure 49 Percentage of county residents without health insurance

-The percentage of county residents in poverty by education level had remained relatively consistent over the last ten years with the exception to residents with less than a high school graduate (Figure 48).
-Four percent of county residents with a bachelor's degree or higher experienced poverty.

-Residents without health insurance began to trend downwards

-The county provides low-cost healthcare to underserved, low-income and uninsured residents of Clackamas County.
-The percentage of uninsured county residents continued to trend downwards (Figure 49).

-U.S. Census Bureau Poverty Thresholds, 2022

-Figure 50 Percentage of residents without health insurance, Figure 51 Percentage of residents without health by age insurance, by education level
+Figure 44 Percentage of residents without health insurance, by age

-Residents between the ages of 19 and 64 represent the age group with the highest percentage of uninsured residents, followed by children under the age of 18 (Figure 50).
-The percentages of both groups have decreased in the last two years.

-County residents with less than a high school graduate education represent the highest percentage of uninsured residents (Figure 51).
-Overall, the general trend was a decrease in percentage of residents without insurance.

-&lt;sup>30 The US Census Bureau changed the age groups categories in 2017.
+Figure 45 Percentage of residents without health insurance, by education level Residents between the ages of 19 and 64 represent the age group with the highest percentage of uninsured residents, followed by children under the age of 18 (Figure 44).
+The percentages of both residents under the age of 18 and above the age of 65 have increased in the last two years.
+County residents with less than a high school graduate education represent the highest percentage of uninsured residents with an increase from 14.6% in 2022 to 20.4% in 2023 (Figure 45).
+All other categories had a general trend of a percentage of residents without insurance. &lt;sup>25 The US Census Bureau changed the age groups categories in 2017.
 Age groups changed from 0-17 to 0-18, and 18-64 to 19-64.
-Figure 50 represents the updated categories.
+Figure 44 represents the updated categories.

-Economy

-Unemployment rates declined after spike in 2020
+Economy Unemployment rates declined after peaking in 2020 According to the Oregon Office of Economic Analysis, the outlook on the state's economy appears to have lost momentum relative to the nation.
+At the start of 2024, economic growth decelerated more sharply at the state level resulting from weak population growth and other microeconomic factors.
+In some areas, the county is doing relatively better compared to the state or nation such as the unemployment rates and per capita income.

-Figure 52 Unemployment rate (seasonally adjusted, calendar year ended December 31)

-The unemployment rate measures those who are without employment and are actively seeking employment.
+Figure 46 Unemployment rate (seasonally adjusted, calendar year ended December 31) The unemployment rate measures those who are without employment and are actively seeking employment.
 The county's unemployment rate has been on a decline since a spike in 2020, which corresponded to the outbreak of COVID-19.
-County unemployment rates have gone down from 7.2% in 2020 to 3.8% in 2022 (Figure 52), which is slightly below the Oregon rate of 4.2% and below the United States rate of 3.6%.

-As of December 2022, Wheeler and Sherman counties have the lowest rates in Oregon at 3.2% and 3.4%, respectively.
-Grant County and Klamath counties have the highest rates of 6.7% and 6.4%, respectively.
+County unemployment rates have gone down from 7.2% in 2020 to 3.8% in 2024 (Figure 46), which is slightly below the Oregon rate of 4.1% and below the United States rate of 4.0%.
+As of December 2024, Wheeler and Hood River counties have the lowest rates in Oregon at 3.1% and 3.3%, respectively.
+Grant County, Grants Pass County, and Josephine County have the highest rates of 6.1%, 5.6%, and 5.6%, respectively.
 Per capita income continued to steadily grow

-Per capita income is considered a major indicator of economic health.
+Figure 47 Average annual per capita income (in thousands, adjusted for inflation) Per capita income is considered a major indicator of economic health.
 Per capita income measures the average income earned per person in the county.
-In the last ten years, the average annual per capita income in Clackamas County increased approximately 22% (adjusted for inflation).
-Per capita income in the county was higher than in Oregon or the US (Figure 53).
+From 2014 to 2023, the average annual per capita income in Clackamas County increased by 23.8%.
+Per capita income in the county was higher than Oregon and the US (Figure 47). &lt;sup>27 Oregon Employment Department, Local Area Unemployment tool, Qualityinfo.org